awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-history.md

 **Note**
 Note the following important details about Inventory history and change tracking\.
 If you use AWS Config to track changes in your system, you must configure Systems Manager Inventory to collect `AWS:File` metadata so that you can view file changes in AWS Config \(`SSM:FileData`\)\.
 If you don't, then AWS Config doesn't track file changes on your system\.
-By enabling SSM:PatchCompliance and SSM:AssociationCompliance, you can view Systems Manager Patch Manager patching and Systems Manager State Manager association compliance history and change tracking\.
+By turning on SSM:PatchCompliance and SSM:AssociationCompliance, you can view Systems Manager Patch Manager patching and Systems Manager State Manager association compliance history and change tracking\.
 For more information about compliance management for these resources, see [Working with Compliance](sysman-compliance-about.md)\.

-The following procedure describes how to enable inventory history and change\-track recording in AWS Config by using the AWS Command Line Interface \(AWS CLI\)\.
+The following procedure describes how to turn on inventory history and change\-track recording in AWS Config by using the AWS Command Line Interface \(AWS CLI\)\.
 For more information about how to choose and configure these resources in AWS Config, see [Selecting Which Resources AWS Config Records](https://docs.aws.amazon.com/config/latest/developerguide/select-resources.html) in the *AWS Config Developer Guide*\.
 For information about AWS Config pricing, see [Pricing](https://aws.amazon.com/config/pricing/)\.

 **Before You Begin**

 AWS Config requires AWS Identity and Access Management \(IAM\) permissions to get configuration details about Systems Manager resources\.
 In the following procedure, you must specify an Amazon Resource Name \(ARN\) for an IAM role that gives AWS Config permission to Systems Manager resources\.
 You can attach the `AWSConfigRole` managed policy to the IAM role that you assign to AWS Config\.
 For information about how to create an IAM role and assign the `AWSConfigRole` managed policy to that role, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

-**To enable inventory history and change\-track recording in AWS Config**
+**To turn on inventory history and change\-track recording in AWS Config**

 1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you have't already\.